 It is necessary to safely store radioactive materials to avoid exposing people to radiation’s harmful effects.
 In doing so, it is important to use containers capable of shielding radioactive materials while they decay so that they do not negatively affect individuals or the environment.
-Nuclear Lead Co. has more than a half-century’s worth of experience designing and creating such storage containers.
+Nuclear Lead Co.
+Inc. has more than a half-century’s worth of experience designing and creating such storage containers.
 Our casting capabilities range from less than one pound to more than 30,000 pounds to ensure that we have a radiation-shielding storage container that suits your needs.
 Utilizing a lead container to store radioactive materials properly will significantly reduce the amount of radiation to which you are exposed, thus minimizing your threat of harm.

 Protect Yourself from Syringes Exposed to Nuclear Radiation

 There is an abundance of radioactivity in a medical facility.
 It is common for doctors to use X-rays and computed tomography (CT) scans for examinations and treatments.
 But it also standard practice for medical professionals to inject patients with radioactive isotopes to perform imaging studies or treat diseases.
 As with any other radioactive material, it is critical to dispose of the syringes used for these injections properly.
 They may be contaminated with low-energy gamma and beta radiation residue, which could be detrimental to the health of the physicians, nurses, and patients who may be exposed.
 Nuclear Lead Co. provides syringe storage receptacles that can shield nuclear medicine from anyone who subsequently uses the office or room in which the treatment was administered.